 Together, these electronic screens make up the ecosystem of digital signage.
 Digital content — like images, videos, audio, animations, information, and maps — is displayed on these screens.

 In recent years, digital signage has been gaining popularity due to its ability to advertise and display information on a large scale.
-According to Research and Markets, the digital signage market is poised to grow by $4.61 billion during 2021-2025.
-Therefore, businesses are gearing to use the network of digital displays to reach out to their target audience.
+According to Research and Markets, the digital signage market is poised to grow by $4.61 billion from 2021-to to 2025.
+Therefore, businesses are gearing up to use the network of digital displays to reach out to their target audience.

 Why use Digital Signage?